George WilkesOctober 5, 2021

 For decades, virtual private networks (VPNs) have been a common access control standard, despite failing to readily adapt to digital transformation initiatives or evolving cyber risks.
 Introduced in the 1990s when most IT systems were on- premises, VPNs were used to allow users to occasionally access files from home or while on business travel.
 Now workloads located on-premises, in the cloud or both, plus “work-from-anywhere” trends, are driving demand for VPN alternatives that surgically authenticate users to protect your data, won’t slow connections and scale seamlessly with your ever-sprawling hybrid IT ecosystems.

 One of the biggest problems with VPNs is that once a user is authenticated, they likely have access to most of your network.
 A VPN can’t segment a network and doesn’t re-authenticate unless the connection ends.
 That leaves an opening for threat actors seeking to get into your network by targeting your users with malware, phishing, social engineering and other malicious schemes.
 VPNs also universally leave a port open to listen for connections, a feature that inherently makes your network more vulnerable.
-Ultimately, when it comes to VPNs, the three big security red flags are:
+Ultimately, why we need to consider VPN alternatives comes down to three big security red flags:

 - VPNs based trusted access on the user’s IP address making it easy to gain access with stolen credentials